OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/inputwithicon.md

 ---
 tags:
-summary: Input with Icon allows the end user to input data with the help of a hint.
+summary: Input with Icon allows the end-user to input data with the help of a hint.
 locale: en-us
 guid: 74216051-2083-436f-b118-102696b9c182
 app_type: mobile apps, reactive web apps